 The Unseen Realm is so comprehensive – and yet also not – that it is difficult to frame my own reaction to reading it.
 Providing a critique also requires some knowledge of the underlying material (language, surrounding languages, and regional cultural history) that the vast majority of people, myself included, do not have.
 Most of the reviews and reactions to this are likely to come from other Bible scholars and from that perspective.
 I will do my best to react as a non-scholar… because I am a non-scholar.

 One thing that comes through in this book is Heiser’s passion for giving his extensive knowledge to the layperson in a way that he or she can understand it.
 He is very methodical in laying out his arguments for the Bible’s supernatural worldview and he is also methodical in building on what he has laid out.
 I never felt as though he did this work in a way that was hard to follow.
 A lot of scholars in the world of theology go out of their way – it seems to me at least – to use words that a layperson will not understand.
 Heiser’s book is not unapproachable in that way.
 The Unseen Realm is not written in such a way that one needs a genius level IQ or a PhD to understand the work.
 That is in fact the point of this book.
 The every day person today, thanks to Heiser, is able to see things in both the tangible and supernatural worlds in the way that an ancient person might have also seen them.
 Heiser argues that this is the correct way to study the Bible.
-Therefore, a work like the one he is providing here is of vital importance.
+Therefore, a work like the one he is providing here is of vital importance and tremendous value.

 I also appreciate that Heiser strikes a great balance in this book between his faith and his scholarship.
 His personal beliefs as a Christian are obvious in the book but that does not prevent him from going into almost too much detail in defense of why he believes a word or piece of text should be translated or interpreted in a certain way.
 I appreciate this approach.
 It feels honest and authentic.
 I know who he is without that being obfuscated AND I also know *why* he believes what he believes on the basis of a thoroughly and well-made case.
 You can accomplish both things at the same time and he does that here.